mathiasandresen/uni-notes/docs/6-semester/DBS/06-transactions.md

 #### Example

-Example can be seen in slides: [DBS6 - Transactions - Slide 85](./extra/DBS-transactions.pdf#page=202)
+Example can be seen in slides: [DBS6 - Transactions - Slide 85 - p.
+202](./extra/DBS-transactions.pdf#page=202)